bharath12b5/mvn-linux/Building-Perl-MongoDB-Driver.md

 ### Post Installation  Testing.

    This testing is based on information at https://metacpan.org/pod/distribution/MongoDB/lib/MongoDB/Tutorial.pod and demonstrates a MongoDB connection to a remote host.
 A script (shown below) connects to the host and port (must be set to suit the target environment), and uses a database 'tutorial' and collection 'users' (which can also be edited).
-Information on MongDB Installation is available at http://docs.mongodb.org/manual/installation/ .
+Information on MongoDB Installation is available at http://docs.mongodb.org/manual/installation/ .

    The script adds two users to the collection, one of whom likes 'math' and consequently is a geek.
 There are some searches on the data, and then the other user is also made a geek, and the data searched again.
 A sample of the expected output for this is shown below.